Ultramann/shifu/README.md

   * Finally.
 I want to use something like shifu, maybe others do too

 * How does shifu name its variables/functions, will they collide with those in my script?
-  * Shifu takes special care to prefix all variables/functions with `shifu_` or `_shifu_`
+  * Shifu takes special care to prefix all variables/functions with `shifu` or `_shifu`
-  * Importing shifu with the `less` argument will create versions of all the [`cmd` functions](#cmd-functions) without the `shifu_` prefix.
-This makes command code more terse, but adds function names that are more likely to cause a collision with those in your script
+  * Importing shifu with the `less` argument will create versions of all the [`cmd` functions](#cmd-functions) without the `shifu` prefix.
+This makes command code less busy, but adds function names that are more likely to cause a collision with those in your script

 ## API